Wooden churches in Ukraine: Wooden churches of Western Ukraine

 Relatively isolated peasant cultures in western and Transcarpathian Ukraine were able to maintain construction into the early 20th century in wooden styles.
 Many ethnographic regions maintained specific styles of architecture aligned to their cultural, environmental and historical differences.

 Common to all the regions, in some way, are two techniques of roofing: opasannia, the structure supporting the roof formed from projecting logs from top corners of log walls and pidashshia, a style using opasannia supports, but extending the roofing far enough to form a continuous overhang of the roof around the church perimeter.

-The Lviv region alone has 999 churches that are registered monuments of architecture - 398 of which are of national importance - however only 16 of those thousand churches have fire-alarm systems.
-During the post-Soviet era, the Lviv region has already lost some 80 churches to fires.
+The Lviv Oblast alone has 999 churches that are registered monuments of architecture - 398 of which are of national importance - however only 16 of those thousand churches have fire-alarm systems.
+During the post-Soviet era, the Lviv Oblast has already lost some 80 churches to fires.
 In 2009 the government of the region granted approximately ₴2 million to finance restoration projects of the churches.

+Eight wooden churches in Western Ukraine are a part of the World Heritage Site of Wooden Tserkvas of the Carpathian Region in Poland and Ukraine.